TarekElshami/EventsCrafters/README.md

    ./create_image.sh accountName/imageName:version
    ```

+## 📌 Docker Image
+To access the Docker image for Events Crafters, visit the following URL: [https://hub.docker.com/r/luciadominguezrodrigo/eventcrafters](https://hub.docker.com/r/luciadominguezrodrigo/eventcrafters).
+This image contains the latest stable version of the Events Crafters application, ready for deployment in a Docker environment.

 ## 🖥️ Deployment on Virtual Machine

 To deploy the application on the virtual machine provided by the university, follow these steps: